Ohio Military Reserve member’s nursing skills, quick actions save life

 |0

-This work, Ohio Military Reserve member’s nursing skills, quick actions save life [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ohio Military Reserve member’s nursing skills, quick actions save life, by SSG Aven Santiago, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT